 In some gardens it might be appropriate to introduce more challenge in selected areas that are not part of the main route.
 This could include the provision of slopes, steps or other features to test or stretch mobility skills.

-Designing for a variety of sensory experiences
+Design for a variety of sensory experiences

 It is worth remembering that there are many sensory experiences we have that are not formally categorised as one of the main five, for example a sense of balance, temperature, space and enclosure.
 The following lists are intended to offer ideas for a wide range of sensory experiences.